2017 Montana Legislature

 (c) the physician or the agent that the printed materials described in 50-20-304 have been provided by the department and that the materials describe the unborn child and list agencies that offer alternatives to abortion.

-(6)(7) "Viability" means the ability of a fetus to live outside the mother's womb, albeit with artificial aid "Viable" or "viability" means that a fetus has attained a gestational age of 24 weeks or more OR THAT A AT WHICH THE PROBABILITY THAT THE FETUS IS ABLE TO LIVE OUTSIDE THE MOTHER'S WOMB, ALBEIT WITH ARTIFICIAL AID, WHICHEVER OCCURS EARLIER IS GREATER THAN 50%."
+(6)(7) "Viability" means the ability of a fetus to live outside the mother's womb, albeit with artificial aid "Viable" or "viability" means that a fetus has attained a gestational age at which the probability that the fetus is able to live outside the mother's womb, albeit with artificial aid, is greater than 50%."

 Section 3.
 Section 50-20-106, MCA, is amended to read: